tejaschorge/Data-Science-Projects/Emotions-Text-Classifier/README.md

    - Dense + Flatten layers
 4. **Training:** Model trained for 10 epochs with validation.
 5. **Prediction:** Predicts emotion from new user input text.

+---

+## 📊 Results

+- ✅ The model achieves **high accuracy** on the validation set.
+- 🧠 It performs well in predicting emotions across various input types.
+- 🚀 The solution is **ready for deployment** in:
+  - NLP pipelines
+  - Emotion-aware chatbots
+  - User sentiment dashboards